bampli/book/model.md

 production, that is, something happens, causing different output, until the final stage, intended for the consumer."
 ```

-Process Steps should be designed and executed according to skills and activities required by the Process:

 |    | Step 1 ► Step 2 ► ... ► Consumer |
 |----|-----------------------------------------------|